jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 for each problem-variant-answer combination selected by at least one student.
 For more information about problem randomization, see `Randomization`_.

-See the :ref:`Reference` for a detailed description of each value.
+See the :ref:`Reference` for a detailed description of each column.

 *******************************************************
 Analytics in Action: Interpreting Answer Distributions